instantish/15-minutes-for-6-months/README.md

 ## Get started

 Add the files from the `.github` folder into your repo's `.github` folder.
-Or, if you don't have a repo yet, you can fork this one and start from there!
+Or, if you don't have a repo yet, click the green "Use this template" button.

 That's it! ⚡️